omni-games-info/OmniSelect/README.md

 OmniSelect provides:

 - **Personalized Collection Building** – Select specific games, regions, and versions to create clean, optimized sets.
+- **User Database Storage** – Your selections are saved in a dedicated user database for editing, review, and ongoing management.
-- **Database-Backed Storage** – All selections are saved in the `OMNI_DAT` database, which ensures metadata for each entry is automatically updated.
+- **Automatic Metadata Updates** – The `OMNI_DAT` database ensures that metadata for every ROM entry is kept current and accurate.
-- **Export as `.dat` Files** – Once your collection is finalized, OmniSelect generates a `.dat` file for integration with other tools or devices.
+- **Export as `.dat` Files** – Once your collection is complete, OmniSelect generates a `.dat` file for integration with other tools or devices.
 - **Device Optimization** – Adjust collection size to match storage constraints of your target device.
 - **Integration with Omni Ecosystem** – Works seamlessly with Omni1, OmniScope, and OmniBridge for a complete ROM management workflow.